mohamedyasser951/voice_note_kit/README.md

         autoLoad: true, // Whether to preload the audio before the user presses play
         audioPath:
             "https://commondatastorage.googleapis.com/codeskulptor-demos/riceracer_assets/fx/engine-10.ogg", // The path or URL of the audio file
-        audioType: AudioType.url, // Specifies if the audio is from a URL, asset, or file
+        audioType: AudioType.url, // Specifies if the audio is from a URL, asset, , file , or blobforWeb(for flutter web)
         playerStyle: PlayerStyle.style5, // The visual style of the player (you can choose between different predefined styles)
         textDirection: TextDirection.rtl, // Text direction for RTL or LTR languages
         size: 60, // Size of the play/pause button